 How to get a 100 % Lighthouse performance score

-Delete’s Head of Visibility, Polly Pospelova, recently spoke on this topic at BrightonSEO, Leeds Loves Search, Digital Elite Camp 2019 and SearchLeeds.
+Delete’s Head of Search, Polly Pospelova, recently spoke on this topic at BrightonSEO, Leeds Loves Search, Digital Elite Camp 2019 and SearchLeeds.
 If you missed this or you simply want to know more about this subject, here’s a summary of what Polly had to say.

 I was very proud to take the stage and speak at BrightonSEO, Leeds Loves Search, Digital Elite Camp 2019 and SearchLeeds, especially because I got the chance to talk about a subject I find so interesting.